gatopdimos/gatopdimos/README.md

 When I'm not configuring or working with data, I'm usually doing something completely different.
 I'm a newly certified Open Water scuba diver, with dives down to _21 metres_, and I'm also passionate about music — I write songs, sing and play guitar 🎸.
 I have also been introduced to the magical world of martial arts having practiced Karate for several years 🥊 and the basics of Kung Fu 🐼.

+---
+> Voltaire: Uncertainty is an uncomfortable position.
+But certainty is an absurd one.

 <!--
 **gatopdimos/gatopdimos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.